Anticolonialism and Postcolonialism

 The Certificate program in Hindu Studies (CPHS).
 HUA prepares Students to engage with the world as a Hindu with confidence and clarity.
 Along the way, it also aims to develop in the student a lifelong love for service and contribution.
 At the end of the program, students will be informed, empowered, and inspired by the possibilities of living a deeply fulfilled life as a Hindu, and making a real difference in the world.
-As Students discover the range and depth of Hindu thought, its uniquely awesome cosmology, and clear up some of the misconceptions and erroneous narratives that they have inherited, they will find themselves being profoundly transformed, naturally creating new realms of self-expression, and new possibilities for who they can now be in the world.

 Program Learning Outcomes: